Categories

 US dollars ($) versus Argentine pesos ($)

 Official money exchange establishments such as banks will only offer you the official rate of exchange.
-They typically take ages to process this exchange and require you to show your passport, but thankfully for tourists, almost all other establishments will accept your crisp and new US dollar bills.
+They typically take ages to process this exchange and require you to show your passport, but thankfully for tourists, payments by credit / debit cards will get people nearly the blue-rate of exchange, and mean you don’t have to cart around huge wads of Argentine pesos or lots of USD bills with you and the obvious safety risk this poses.
+Almost all touristic establishments (particularly in Patagonia) will accept your crisp and new US dollar bills if you chose to fund your travel expenses that way during your travels.

 If you want to exchange a large number of dollars in cash there are Cuevas – literally meaning caves – that will exchange for you at a near-blue rate.
 These Cuevas take many shapes and sizes.
 It might be a shoe shop or a mobile phone repair store, and they can also change money for you informally.